-Security: Pursuant to the provisions of Part XIV of Chapter 4 of Subtitle II of Title 39 of the Louisiana Revised Statutes of 1950, as amended, and other constitutional and statutory authority (the "Act"), the Bonds will be secured by and payable solely from the Audubon Commission's portion of the revenues of a special ad valorem tax of 6.31 mills (the "2021 Tax") approved by a majority of the electorate voting at a special election held in the City on May 4, 2019, all as more fully set forth in the Official Statement (the "Commission's Portion of the 2021 Tax").
-The City is obligated under the Act to impose and collect the 2021 Tax annually.
+Security: The Bonds will be secured by and payable solely from the Audubon Commission's portion of the revenues of a special ad valorem tax of 6.31 mills (the "2021 Tax") approved by a majority of the electorate voting at a special election held in the City on May 4, 2019, all as more fully set forth in the Official Statement.
+Pursuant to the proposition approved at said special election, the Audubon Commission (the "Commission") receives an allocation 1.95 mills of the 2021 Tax (such portion being the "Commission's Portion of the 2021 Tax").
+The Bonds will be issued on parity with the City's outstanding Limited Tax Bonds (Audubon Commission Projects), Series 2020, which have a final maturity of October 1, 2040, all as more fully set forth in the Official Statement.
+The City will be obligated to impose and collect the 2021 Tax annually in each year during the term of the Bonds.

-For the avoidance of doubt, the distribution of any portion of the proceeds of the 2021 Tax, including the Commission's Portion of the 2021 Tax, is subject to the prior payment of the City's outstanding Audubon Commission Aquarium Tax Bonds, Series 2011A-1, which have a final maturity of October 1, 2021, all as more fully set forth in the Official Statement.

 Bond Insurance: If the Bonds qualify for issuance of any policy of municipal bond insurance or commitment therefor, the purchase of any such insurance policy or the issuance of any such commitment therefor shall be at the sole option and expense of such bidder and any increased costs of issuance of the Bonds resulting by reason of the same, shall be paid by such bidder.
-Any failure of the Bonds to be so insured or of any such policy of insurance to be issued, shall not constitute cause for a failure or refusal by the purchaser of the Bonds to accept delivery of and pay for said Bonds in accordance with terms of the purchase contract.
+Any failure of the Bonds to be so insured or of any such policy of insurance to be issued, shall not constitute cause for a failure or refusal by the Purchaser (as defined herein) to accept delivery of and pay for said Bonds in accordance with terms of the purchase contract.

-Electronic Bids: Electronic bids will be received via PARITY®, in the manner described below, until 11:00 a.m., New Orleans, Louisiana time, on Wednesday, October 21, 2020.
+Electronic Bids: Electronic bids will be received via PARITY®, in the manner described below, until 11:00 a.m., New Orleans, Louisiana time, on Wednesday, November 17, 2021.